 English, English Education Emphasis (4-12): Department of Humanities (LAE)

 Fine Arts-Art Education (K-12): Department of Performing and Visual Arts (LAE)

 - Health and Human Performance (K-12): Department of Health and Human Performance (LAE)

 - Mathematics Education (4-12): Department of Mathematics (EMS)

 - Music Education-Choral emphasis (K-12): Department of Performing and Visual Arts (LAE)

 - Music Education-Instrumental emphasis (K-12): Department of Performing and Visual Arts (LAE)

 - Spanish (Foreign Language Major, Spanish Education Emphasis) (K-12): Department of Humanities (LAE)

-- Technology Education (K-12): Department of Industrial Studies (BILSA)
+- Technology and Engineering Education (K-12): Department of Industrial Studies (BILSA)